Tokarzewski/pyduct/README.md

 ### Who's it intender for?

-Building services engineers that know python
+It is for building services engineers that know python.

 ### What problem does the software solve?